-Interest expense for the first quarter of 2018 and 2017 primarily consisted of interest expense related to the loan and security agreement with the Loan and Security Agreement, dated October 19, 2015 and amended on October 27, 2017 by and among the Company, Oxford Finance LLC and Silicon Valley Bank, as amended (the "Loan Agreement").
+Interest expense for the third quarter of 2018 and 2017 and the first nine months of 2018 and 2017 consisted primarily of interest expense related to the Loan and Security Agreement, dated October 19, 2015 and amended on October 27, 2017 by and among the Company, Oxford Finance LLC and Silicon Valley Bank, as amended (the "Loan Agreement").
 Interest expense increased in 2018 compared to 2017 primarily due to higher average loan balances outstanding in 2018 compared to 2017.